scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * Release name `my-release-scalar-audit` can be changed at your convenience.
 * The chart version can be obtained from `helm search repo scalar-labs` output
 * `helm ls -a` command can be used to list currently installed releases.
-* You should confirm the load-audit-schema deployment has been completed with `kubectl get pods -o wide` before installing Scalar auditor.
+* You should confirm the load-audit-schema deployment has been completed with `kubectl get pods -o wide` before installing Scalar Auditor.
 * Follow the [Maintain Scalar DL Pods](./MaintainPods-1.md) for maintaining Scalar DL pods with Helm.
 * Register the certificate for the Ledger and Auditor before starting the client application.
     * Ledger needs to register its certificate to Auditor, and Auditor needs to register its certificate to Ledger.